baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 - **Efficient Communication**: Private endpoints and internal routing ensure efficient communication between services without exposing them to external networks.

 ---

-## Conclusion

-By carefully designing your network architecture with security in mind, you can leverage the full power of Azure services while keeping your workloads safe from external threats.
-This private AKS environment provides a secure, scalable, and flexible foundation for running containerized applications.

 ## References